chiken009/Marble_Crush_Game/README.md

 **Process of game**

 <br/>
-1) Marble dropped from upper to bottom .
+1) Marble dropped from upper to bottom.
 <br/>
 <img src="image/how1.jpg" align="middle" width="500"/>
 <br/>